akamai/cli-etp/README.md

 The value of the parameter is a integer you can obtain by navigating in Akamai Control Center:

-- Select Enterprise Threat Defender from the left menu
+- Select Enterprise Threat Protector from the left menu
 - Select Utilities
 - Select ETP Client tab
 - Locate _customer identifier_ on the right